 We operate in a dynamic and rapidly changing environment that involves numerous risks and uncertainties.
 Certain factors may have a material adverse effect on our business, financial condition and results of operations, and you should carefully consider them.
-Accordingly, in evaluating our business, we encourage you to consider the following discussion of risk factors, in its entirety, in addition to other information contained in this Quarterly Report on Form 10-Q and our other public filings with the Securities and Exchange Commission, or SEC.
+Accordingly, in evaluating our business, we encourage you to consider the following discussion of risk factors, in its entirety, in addition to other information contained in this Quarterly Report on Form 10-Q and our other public filings with the SEC.
+Other events that we do not currently anticipate or that we currently deem immaterial may also affect our results of operations and financial condition.